 2. Schedule a cron Job

-For this particular schedule we opt to run the script every 0h00 (depending on your timezone), and will trigger the packages updates process itself depending on the value set to the $RAND variable - it's configured to produce a sleep between 0 and 900 seconds (15 minutes).
+For this particular schedule we opt to run the script every 0h00 (depending on your timezone), and will trigger the packages updates process itself depending on the value set to the $RAND variable - it's configured to produce a sleep between 1980 and 5940 seconds (or: 33 and 99 minutes).

 # echo "0 0 * * * root /bin/sh /root/bin/pkg-upgrade.sh" > /etc/cron.d/pkg-upgrade